ArslanYM/AzureCaseStudy_Deloitte/README.md

 # Case Study for Retail Data
-- This case study has been produced by Arslan Malik, Madhur Agarwal & Dhiraj Paudel
+- This solution has been presented by Arslan Malik, Madhur Agarwal & Dhiraj Paudel

 ## Contents